 Use Internet Calls Rather Than Regular Calls

 Calls can be costly when you’re working from home.
 You don’t want to pay for a regular phone bill because that can get really expensive over time.
 Instead, you should opt for a VoIP option.
 This is something that many people and many businesses now use to take care of their phone needs.
 It’s so much cheaper than using an ordinary phone.
-And when you’re making calls to other people using VoIP, the calls will be completely free, which has go to be a good thing for you.
+And when you’re making calls to other people using VoIP, the calls will be completely free, which has to go to be a good thing for you.

 Promote Yourself in Ways That Are Free

-When you’re the face for a freelance operation, you need to take steps to promote yourself so that you can, in turn, promote what you offer.
+When you’re the face of a freelance operation, you need to take steps to promote yourself so that you can, in turn, promote what you offer.
 It’s something that more people should try to do because it’s essentially a free marketing technique.
 You might want to run a blog, do some public speaking or become a thought leader in another way.
 If you’re struggling to pay for things like marketing and advertising, this is a way to still do it, while also saving money at the same time.

 Claim Expenses to Save on Your Taxes

 When you’re filling in your taxes, you should remember that you can save a lot of money by claiming back expenses.
-For people who work at home, everything from their work computer to a proportion of their heating costs can be claimed back as tax free, and that will save you a significant sum of money.
+For people who work at home, everything from their work computer to a proportion of their heating costs can be claimed back as tax-free, and that will save you a significant sum of money.
 If you want to really get this right, you should talk to a tax advisor.
-They’ll ensure that you don’t pay anymore tax than you absolutely have to, so go for it.
+They’ll ensure that you don’t pay any more tax than you absolutely have to, so go for it.

 Look for the Best Deals on Everyday Stuff Like Paper and Ink